MateusAnderle/save-pass-app/README.md

 ---

+## :balance_scale: License

+This project is under the MIT license.
+See the [LICENSE](https://github.com/MateusAnderle/save-pass-app/blob/main/LICENSE) for more information.

+---
-:rocket: Developed by Mateus Anderle da Silva.
+:rocket: Developed by Mateus Anderle da Silva [Get in touch!](https://www.linkedin.com/in/mateus-anderle-da-silva/)